themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

   });
 });
 ```
 Wasn't kidding, was I?
-To initialize code mirror in our `editor` template, this all of the code we need.
+To initialize CodeMirror in our `editor` template, this is all of the code we need.
 Let's talk through it, though, as we're using an interesting technique.

 Remember back in our `editor` template?
 Let's pull that back up again and look at how we've defined the space where we want our CodeMirror editor to go.